Roman Fukshansky, clarinet

 Rebecca Jackson, violin

-Rebecca Jackson is acting assistant principal 2nd violin of the San Francisco Ballet.
-She is a founding member of Ensemble San Francisco & artistic director of Music in May, an annual chamber music festival.
-In its 8 season history, notable musicians Martin Beaver, Michael Tree, Ron Leonard, and Shmuel Ashkenasi have been featured.
-Ms. Jackson performs with Cabrillo Festival of Contemporary Music, San Francisco Opera & Santa Fe Opera.
-Believing strongly in the power of music to heal and unite, an important part of her career has been discovering volunteer opportunities to serve others through her violin.
-These activities have taken her into communities in Lebanon, Ukraine, Romania, Dominican Republic, and the Haitian tent cities.
-Combining her passion for music and service, she is co-founder of Sound Impact, an ensemble devoted to taking music to underserved communities such as youth in hospitals & correction facilities.
-The latest undertaking, in collaboration with her father, is writing the authorized biography of her mentor David Arben, imprisoned in 7 Nazi death camps & former associate concertmaster of the Philadelphia Orchestra.
+Rebecca Jackson is a 2018 KSBW Jefferson Award honoree and acting member of San Francisco Ballet and Santa Fe Opera Orchestras.
+She is founder and artistic director of Music in May, an annual chamber music festival that has featured notable musicians Cho-Liang Lin, Martin Beaver, Michael Tree, Ron Leonard, and Shmuel Ashkenasi.
+Believing strongly in the power of music to heal and unite, she has performed in many marginalized communities across the U.S., Ukraine, Romania, Dominican Republic, Haiti, India, Costa Rica, and most recently into Said Gawash and Shatila refugee camps in Lebanon.
+Combining her passion for music and service, she is co-founder of Sound Impact.
+The latest undertaking, in collaboration with her father, is writing the authorized biography of her mentor David Arben, imprisoned in many Nazi death camps and former associate concertmaster of the Philadelphia Orchestra.
 Ms. Jackson received her B.M. from The Juilliard School and a graduate degree from UC Santa Cruz.

-- Best Known for: Jumping on a plane at every opportunity, especially to bring music to underserved communities like Haiti.
+Best Known for: Jumping on a plane at every opportunity, especially to bring music to underserved communities.

 Jonah Kim, cello